ABOUT IMAGES FESTIVAL

 Images Festival currently does not have the resources to fund the completion of works, or consider proposals for commissions.

-Images Festival will accept student works that have been completed in the last three years (from 2017-present) for consideration in our annual International Student Showcase, which is a shorts program curated by an individual or a collective of students and/or recent graduates as part of the festival.
+Images Festival will accept student works that have been completed in the most recent academic year (2020-21) for consideration in our annual International Student Showcase, which is a shorts program curated by an individual or a collective of students and/or recent graduates as part of the festival.
 The work submitted must not exceed 20 minutes in duration in order to qualify.

 Student artists and filmmakers can submit a maximum of two submissions/works.
 If there are multiple submissions, only the first two works submitted by each student will be reviewed.